xamarin/xamarin-forms-samples/CustomRenderers/Map/Polyline/README.md

 ---
 name: Polyline Map Overlay
 description: This sample demonstrates how to add a polyline overlay to a map.
-A polyline overlay is a series of connected line segments that are typically used ...
+A polyline overlay is a series of connected line segments that are typically used to show a route on a map, or form any shape that's required.
 topic: sample
 languages:
 - csharp